whatisnuclear/website/waste.md

 </figure>

 Finland is currently the world leader in long-term commercial nuclear waste disposal progress.
-Their Onkalo deep geologic repository is [expected to the be the world's first commercial one to operate](https://psmag.com/ideas/the-hiding-place-inside-the-worlds-first-long-term-storage-facility-for-highly-radioactive-nuclear-waste/).
+Their Onkalo deep geologic repository is [expected to be the world's first commercial one to operate](https://psmag.com/ideas/the-hiding-place-inside-the-worlds-first-long-term-storage-facility-for-highly-radioactive-nuclear-waste/).
 They produced an excellent video describing the plan.